-Continued Contact Policy - All Volunteers who will have Continued Contact with youth must meet the following requirements:
+Unsupervised access to a child/children Policy - All Volunteers who will have Unsupervised access to a child/children with youth must meet the following requirements:

-- Complete the on-line youth program volunteer application form. - Undergo a criminal background check as specified by the District Governor. - Be interviewed, preferably in person, as designated by the District Governor. - Provide a list of personal references with contact information (three is the preferred number and they should not be members of the applicant's family and not more than one should be a Rotarian) -Personal references will be reviewed by District YPO YEAH Administrators for RYE Volunteers, by the District YPO for District Programs other than RYE, and by the Club YPO for all other RYE Volunteers. - Comply with RI and District guidelines for Rotary Youth Programs
+- Complete the on-line youth program volunteer application form. - Undergo a criminal background check as specified by the District Governor. - Be interviewed, preferably in person, as designated by the District Governor. - Provide a list of personal references with contact information (three is the preferred number and they should not be members of the applicant's family and not more than one should be a Rotarian) -Personal references will be reviewed by District YPO YEAH Administrators for RYE Volunteers, by the District YPO for District Programs other than RYE, and by the Club YPO for all other RYE Volunteers.

+Comply with RI and District guidelines for Rotary Youth Programs